zulip/zulip/docs/production/install-existing-server.md

 Zulip expects to install PostgreSQL 12, and find that listening on port 5432; any other version of PostgreSQL that is detected at install time will cause the install to abort.
-If you already have PostgreSQL installed, you can pass `--postgres-version=` to the installer to have it use that version.
+If you already have PostgreSQL installed, you can pass `--postgresql-version=` to the installer to have it use that version.
 It will replace the package with the latest from the PostgreSQL apt repository, but existing data will be retained.

 If you have an existing PostgreSQL database, note that Zulip will use the default `main` as its database name; make sure you're not using